 We have lots of chicken manure

 We have more chicken manure than we can handle in fact.
 This is the reason we are running a free chicken manure recycling scheme.
-It is perfect for composting.
-In exchange for a stout bag you can take some away.
+It is perfect for hot composting.
+In exchange for a stout bag you can take some away for FREE.
 Check details below for full information

 What is chicken manure good for